techniq/svelte-ux/packages/svelte-ux/src/routes/customization/+page.md

   },

   formats: {
+    numbers: {
       // This is the default, but you can override it here for your app globally
-    numbers: {
+      default: {
         locales: 'en',
         currency: 'USD',
         fractionDigits: 2,
         currencyDisplay: 'symbol',
+      },
+      // and/or per preset
+      currency: {
+        locales: 'fr',
+        currency: 'EUR',
+      },
+      decimal: {
+        fractionDigits: 4,
+      },
     },
   },
 });